07 Jul Home Tech for overall well beingReading Time: 3 minutes

 - Sustainability – Can we sustain new technology as it scales up and millions start using it?
 Will it be sustainable for our generation and next?
-Like each one of us is responsible to elect our govt.; each one of us is responsible for the products we use.
+Like each one of us is responsible for electing our govt.; each one of us is accountable for the products we use.
 In hindsight, CFL was promoted in light of power saving (now it’s time of LED Lights) unfortunately it became a completely new category of pollutant, in a space where there was no such pollution.
 Toxins like mercury were never so freely disposed of (that too for a light bulbs!).
 As a solution, if there are no alternatives available, we must use it as a minimalist.

 - Social Impact – Some products which you don’t even consider technology can have a severe impact on your health, your family’s health and the society at large.
-It can even impact the animals and birds who consume it.
+It can also impact the animals and birds who consume it.
 Wondering what?
 GMO Food.
 This genetics innovation is not to be applauded, as it’s a completely unnatural way, making changes for commercial benefits.
 We can embrace products of such tech advancements.

 - Adaptability Do you have to stretch too far to adopt a new product, if yes why you do this?
-Before buying a new product, you can evaluate it by taking a trial, a demo or seek inputs of an early adopter friend.
-Look at products like Nest & Alexa, they are really well defined, you can understand their experience with a simple demo and make a decision fast, but if it’s a complex product like a digital home control system, you need to dig in.
+Before buying a new product, you can evaluate it by taking a trial, a demo or seek inputs from an early adopter friend.
+Look at products like Nest & Alexa; they are well defined, you can understand their experience with a simple demo and make a decision fast, but if it’s a complicated product like a digital home control system, you need to dig in.
 So before you make a purchase decision, check it’s adaptability.